magnumdoomguy/skin.aeon.nox.5/README.md

 Aeon Nox 5 for Plex has 28 different viewtypes, an intuitive and graceful GUI and lots of configuration options.

-Version 5.0.1 of Aeon Nox (for PHT 1.4.1) is available here:

-Aeon Nox 5.0.1 Download

 Installation:

 Extract the zip file then move the skin.aeon.nox.5 folder inside the zip to: